semaja2/restclr/README.md

 This code is provided as-is without warranty.
 Use at your own risk.

 ## Version History

+- **1.0.1** - Minor Update
+  - Added logic to check if private key exists and permissions granted
+  - Added verbose error if private key not accessible

 - **1.0.0** - Initial release
   - Support for HTTP GET, POST, PUT, DELETE, PATCH